-1. Applications for hearing by the Tribunal can be made following a reference from a Grand Jury, or by direct indictment or application, or when determined by the Chief Justice as appropriate.
+- 1. Applications for hearing by the Tribunal can be made by direct indictment or application or when determined by the Chief Justice as appropriate.
 Such applications are as of right and no leave to apply will be required.
-To no person will the Tribunal sell or deny or delay right or justice.
+Applicants should bear in mind that only cases of global significance can be considered at this time. - 2.
+All applicants and respondents must be natural persons except in extenuating circumstances, to be determined on a case by case basis, in which the application is in line with the spirit and intent of the ITNJ Treaty.